Social engineering (security)

-In the context of information security, social engineering is the use of psychological influence of people into performing actions or divulging confidential information.
+In the context of information security, social engineering is the use of psychological pressure to influence people to perform actions or divulge confidential information.
 It has also been more broadly defined as "any act that influences a person to take an action that may or may not be in their best interests."
 A type of confidence trick for the purpose of information gathering, fraud, or system access, it differs from a traditional "con" in the sense that it is often one of many steps in a more complex fraud scheme.

-Social engineering attacks have been increasing in intensity and number, prompting research into novel detection techniques and cybersecurity educational programs.
+Phishing is a type of social engineering.
+Researchers have developed detection techniques and cybersecurity educational programs.

-Research undertaken in 2020 has indicated that social engineering will be one of the most prominent challenges of the upcoming decade.
-The ability to thwart social engineering attacks will be increasingly important for organizations and countries.
-Social engineering raises the question of whether our decisions will be accurately informed if our primary information is engineered and biased.
+Researchers in 2019 and 2020 said that social engineering was an increasingly important challenge for organizations and countries.
+Reports indicated that through 2024, social engineering attacks had increased in intensity and number.

 Techniques and terms

-All social engineering techniques are based on exploitable weaknesses in human decision-making known as cognitive biases.
-Social engineering differs from psychological manipulation in that it doesn't need to be controlling, negative or a one-way transaction.
-Manipulation involves a zero-sum game where one party wins and the other loses while social engineering can be win-win for both parties.
+Social engineering techniques are based on weaknesses in human decision-making known as cognitive biases.
+Social engineering is a form of psychological manipulation.

 An example of social engineering would be an attacker who walks into a building and posts an official-looking announcement to the company bulletin that says the telephone number for the help desk has changed.
 When employees call the false number for help, the individual asks them for their passwords and IDs, thereby gaining access to the company's private information.

 Another example of social engineering would be a hacker contacting the target on a social networking site and starting a conversation with them.
-Gradually, the hacker gains the trust of the target and then uses that trust to gain access to sensitive information like password or bank account details.
+Gradually, the hacker gains the trust of the target and then uses that trust to gain access to sensitive information like passwords or bank account details.

 Pretexting

-Pretexting (adj. pretextual), also known in the UK as blagging, is the act of creating and using an invented scenario (the pretext) to engage a targeted victim in a manner that increases the chance the victim will divulge information or perform actions that would be unlikely in ordinary circumstances.
+Pretexting, also known in the UK as blagging, is the act of creating and using an invented scenario (the pretext) to engage a targeted victim in a manner that increases the chance the victim will divulge information or perform actions that would be unlikely in ordinary circumstances.
 An elaborate lie, it most often involves some prior research or setup and the use of this information for impersonation (e.g., date of birth, Social Security number, last bill amount) to establish legitimacy in the mind of the target.